brianinnes/homeLab/docs/ovirt.md

     You can see the port range 5900-6923 has been split into 2 ranges avoiding port 6900

-2. run command ```systemctl restart firewalld``` to make the new firewall configuration live

-close the browser window and return to the browser window waiting to install the Hosted Engine
+2. run command ```systemctl restart firewalld``` to make the new firewall configuration live.
+You can now return to the Virtualization section of the Cockpit web console to continue with the Hosted Engine deployment.

 ### Install the Hosted Engine